Cherreads

 "Because of you, our class lost Eden Points on day one."

-I crouched, bringing my face level with his.
+I crouched so my eyes were level with his.

 He tried to look away.

-I grabbed his cheeks and forced his gaze back to mine.
+I grabbed his cheeks and forced him to look back at me.

 "You're an ant to me," I said quietly.
-"I don't have time to play with guys like you.
-I'm busy enough with bigger, third-rate villains already.
-So either you fix your pathetic self and actually contribute to our class… or you choose to keep playing the angry villain and…"
+"I don't have time to play with people like you.
+I'm already busy enough with bigger third-rate villains.
+So either you fix your pathetic self and start contributing to our class… or you keep acting like an angry little villain and…"

-I trailed off and patted his cheek lightly, still smiling.
+I let the sentence trail off and patted his cheek lightly, smiling the entire time.

 []